yellobyte/USB-Atmel-In-Circuit-Programmer/README.md

 The idea to put the USBasp into a nice little enclosure from [Fischer Elektronik](https://www.fischerelektronik.de) (Enclosure Model: FR 55 25 80 ME) I got from [Ulrich Radig's](https://www.ulrichradig.de/home/index.php/avr/usb-avr-prog) website.

-What I missed were some buttons to select "Slow Speed" and "Powering Target".
+What I really missed were some buttons to select "Slow Speed" and "Powering Target".
 Further I missed a small box header with 1.27mm pitch for connections to small targets that don't have enough space on their PCB to fit a standard sized 10-pin/6-pin box header with 2.54mm pitch.

 ### Front Side with Switches and USB Socket ###